 As part of ongoing work to improve the library induction process we are looking for a student to work with us to create a series of short Talking Heads film clips in which current first year students discuss their library experience and the tips and tricks they have developed to improve their knowledge and use of Library Services.
 The post-holder will develop professional experience recruiting and directing a group of student volunteers, project management skills working independently to set deadlines and a predetermined project specification and will have the opportunity to see their work be developed to improve the user experience for future students.

-Library Services are currently looking at the provision of services and resources for students once they have left University and become Worcester alumni.
-We’d like a student to coordinate a research project investigating student awareness of alumni services and what we could do to improve our offer.
+Library Services are looking for a work placement student to undertake a variety student-led student engagement projects.
+The projects are designed to help us gain further insight into students' perspectives on Library Services at University of Worcester and, with the help of the post-holder, make necessary developments to our service to improve student experience for all.
 The post-holder will gain in-depth research skills and experience of conducting innovative data gathering tasks, experience of gathering and collating complex data, experience of working autonomously but with support on a self-guided research project and project management skills.